ludwigwinkler/ludwigwinkler.github.io/_posts/2019-09-01-InducingPoints.md

 Neural networks in comparison store the "learned information" in their weights, whereas GP's and SVM's always need the full training data set to accomplish anything.
 A lot of work has therefore gone into making GP's more scalable and finding ways of reducing their memory and computational cost.

-A majority of the efforts focus on the reducing the size of the training data set kernel matrix $K_{XX}$ while keeping as much information of the full kernel matrix as possible.
+A majority of the efforts focus on the reduction of the training data set kernel matrix $K_{XX}$ while keeping as much information of the full kernel matrix as possible.
 One idea in this line of research has been the introduction of inducing points.
 A number of inducing points are selected which are meant to represent the full training data set.
 One can think of this along the line of k-means clustering of the training data set.